JeanneDuPre/JeanneDuPre/README.md

 ### Hi there 👋
+My name is Janine Wiesemann and I'm a data analyst/data scientist.
+I'm from Germany living in Berlin.
+You can find me on website, or on linkedin.

 <!--
 **JeanneDuPre/JeanneDuPre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.